Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 ### Coin Aggregation and Spend Bundles

 You can aggregate a bunch of smaller coins together into one large coin.
-To do this, you can create a SpendBundle which groups together one or more spends so that they cannot be split.
+To do this, you can create a SpendBundle which groups together one or more spends with a single aggregated signature.
-The SpendBundle also contains an Aggregated Signature object which is how the AGGSIG condition can check if a value has been signed.

-You can also further tighten the link between them by using ASSERT_COIN_CONSUMED.
-Suppose you have a 20 coin and an 80 coin.
-In the 20 coin you can make it return `(CREATE_COIN 0xnewpuzhash 100)` in the spend.
-Then in the 80 coin you can make it return `(ASSERT_COIN_CONSUMED 0xcoinID)`.
-The coupling inside the SpendBundle and the 80 value asserting its relationship to the 20 means that the value from the 80 coin is channeled into the creation of the new value 100 coin.

-### Standard Transaction
+SpendBundles are particularly important when the using announcements.
+Since created announcements are only good for the block they are created in, you want to make sure that the coins that are asserting those announcements get spent alongside the announcing coins.

+We'll go more into SpendBundles and cohesion between coins in a later section.

+### Example: Pay to "Delegated Puzzle"

-We can construct an even more powerful version of the signature locked coin to use as our standard transaction.
+We can construct an even more powerful version of the signature locked coin:

 ```lisp
 (c (c (q .
 50) (c (q .
 0xfadedcab) (c (sha256 2) ()))) (a 5 11))